Top Questions Physicians Ask Before Moving to Portland (Answered)

 🏘️ 1.
 Which Portland neighborhoods are best for physicians?

 There’s no single “best” neighborhood.
 It really depends on where you’ll be working, how often you’re on call, when you are commuting and what kind of daily lifestyle you want.
+Some physicians prioritize:

-• 🚗 A predictable commute over square footage
+- A predictable commute over square footage

-• ☕ Proximity to restaurants, amenities, and walkable areas
+- Proximity to restaurants, amenities, and walkable areas

-• 🏡 Newer construction vs. historic homes
+- Newer construction vs historic homes

-• 🏘️ Urban vs suburban
+- Urban vs suburban living

+Others are willing to commute slightly farther in exchange for quieter streets or more space.
 This is why I don’t rank neighborhoods in isolation.
-Instead, I help physicians match neighborhoods to hospital locations and work schedules, whether that’s OHSU, Providence, Legacy, or elsewhere in the metro area.
+Instead, I help physicians match neighborhoods to hospital locations and work schedules.
+If you're trying to narrow things down, these guides may help:

 🚦 2.
 How bad is traffic — really?

 Compared to cities like Los Angeles or Seattle, Portland traffic is moderate, but it can still be frustrating.
+A few things that surprise newcomers:

-• ⏱️ Commute reliability matters more than distance
+- Commute reliability matters more than distance

-• 🌉 Bridges and river crossings can create bottlenecks
+- Bridges and river crossings can create bottlenecks

-• 🗺️ Certain neighborhoods feel “close” but aren’t during peak hours
+- Certain neighborhoods feel “close” but aren’t during peak hours

 🏠 3.
 Should I rent first or buy right away?

 This depends heavily on your situation.
+Renting first can make sense if:

-• 🧭 You’re new to Portland and want to learn neighborhoods
+- You’re new to Portland and want to learn neighborhoods

-• 📄 Your position is temporary or probationary
+- Your position is temporary or probationary

-• ⏳ You’re relocating on a tight timeline
+- You’re relocating on a tight timeline

 Buying sooner can make sense if:

-• 🔒 You’re confident in your long-term role
+- You’re confident in your long-term role

-• 📊 Inventory aligns with your goals
+- Inventory aligns with your goals

-• 📦 You want to avoid multiple moves
+- You want to avoid multiple moves

 📈 4.
 How competitive is the Portland housing market right now?

+Portland’s market is best described as selectively competitive.
 Well-located, move-in-ready homes tend to attract strong interest, while others may sit longer.
 Many physicians are surprised to learn that:

-• 💰 Pricing strategy matters more than list price
+- Pricing strategy matters more than list price

-• 🔍 Inspections are still common
+- Inspections are still common

-• ⚖️ Not every home sells with multiple offers or in the first weekend
+- Not every home sells with multiple offers or in the first weekend

 💵 5.
 What price point should I realistically expect?

 Price expectations often shift after touring homes in person.
+Factors that influence pricing include:

-• 🏢 Housing type (condo vs. single-family vs townhome)
+- Housing type (condo vs single-family vs townhome)

-• 📍 Neighborhood and street placement
+- Neighborhood and street placement

-• 🛠️ Age of the home and level of renovation
+- Age of the home and level of renovation

 🏦 6.
 Are there physician-specific loan programs available?

-Yes, physician loan programs are available but they’re not always the best fit.
+Yes, physician loan programs are available — but they’re not always the best fit.
+These programs can help with:

-• 📉 Low or no down payment options
+- Low or no down payment options

-• 🎓 Flexibility around student loans
+- Flexibility around student loans

 🌲 7.
 What surprises physicians most about living in Portland?

-A few things consistently catch people off guard in a good way:
+A few things consistently catch people off guard — in a good way:

-• 🌆 How neighborhood-specific (or quadrant-specific) Portland feels
+- How neighborhood-specific Portland feels

-• 🥾 Access to nature without long drives
+- Access to nature without long drives

 Other surprises require adjustment:

-• ☁️ Gray winters (though summers make up for it)
+- Gray winters (though summers make up for it)

-• 🏚️ Older housing stock in many central neighborhoods
+- Older housing stock in many central neighborhoods

-• 🎭 A strong emphasis on local culture and community identity
+- A strong emphasis on local culture and community identity

-Most physicians I work with end up loving Portland but they love it because they chose the right neighborhood from the start.
+Most physicians I work with end up loving Portland — but they love it because they chose the right neighborhood from the start.

 🗓️ 8.
 How far in advance should I start planning my move?

-Ideally, 90–180 days before your target move date.
+Ideally 90–180 days before your target move date.

 That window allows time to:

-• 📝 Align licensing, contracts, and start dates
+- Align licensing, contracts, and start dates

-• 🧭 Explore neighborhoods intentionally
+- Explore neighborhoods intentionally

-• 🏠 Evaluate whether renting or buying makes the most sense
+- Evaluate whether renting or buying makes the most sense

 Even if you’re earlier than that, starting the conversation sooner usually leads to better outcomes and fewer rushed decisions.